 This is the final stage in the appeals process and most claims never get to this point.
 Federal appeals require that the claimant submit a brief, a detailed explanation of why you think the prior decisions in your case were wrong.
 Federal briefs are difficult to write and must comply with complex federal rules.
 For this reason, it is particularly helpful to have a disability attorney who is licensed to practice in federal court to represent you at this stage.

 If you are denied benefits and decide not to appeal your claim, or if you miss the deadline for your appeal, then the SSA will close your case.
 However, you may be able to have the claim reopened at a later date if you file a new claim and it's related to the original one.

-An example of related claims would be if you initially applied for benefits based on spinal stenosis, but later applied because of herniated discs.
+An example of a related claim would be if you initially applied for benefits based on spinal stenosis and you later apply because of a herniated disc.
 But even a related prior claim can only be reopened if the time period of the disability overlaps with the new claim.
-You are limited as to how long ago the claim was closed as to whether or not it can be reopened.
+And you are limited as to how long ago the claim was closed as to whether or not it can be reopened.
 You can read in detail about this topic in our article Reopening a Social Security Disability Claim.